-- The theory and practice of teaching, psychology of the rider, how people learn, lesson planning, and goal setting, The role of the trainer/coach, the role of the horse in the learning process. - Education the examinations structure, history of equitation, management and marketing of equestrian business, people skills and team building, current affairs in the industry. - The biomechanics of the competition horse, recent developments in veterinary science and alternative treatments, forbidden substances, new concepts and mechanical aids to fittening.
-Travelling horses, including internationally. - A broad knowledge of the rules and requirements pertaining to all the equestrian disciplines. - The influence of the riders position and effect on jumping horses. - Candidates are not expected to be 'experts' in every field of equestrianism and science but must hold views which are delivered with clarity.
+- The theory and practice of teaching, psychology of the rider, how people learn, lesson planning, and goal setting, The role of the trainer/coach, the role of the horse in the learning process. - Education the examinations structure, history of equitation, management and marketing of equestrian business, people skills and team building, current affairs in the industry. - The biomechanics of the competition horse, recent developments in veterinary science and alternative treatments, forbidden substances, new concepts and mechanical aids to fittening. - Travelling horses, including internationally. - A broad knowledge of the rules and requirements pertaining to all the equestrian disciplines. - Candidates are not expected to be 'experts' in every field of equestrianism and science but must hold views that are delivered with clarity.